fabri1983/signaling_server/README.md

 ## Create self signed certificate
-*(skip this step if you already have your own certificate in your keystore, and edit application.properties accordingly)*
+*(skip this step if you already have your own certificate in your keystore, but do not forget to edit application.properties and docker-compose-local.yml files accordingly)*

 Enter to directory ```src/main/resources``` and generate self signed certificate (current certificate might be expired!):
 ```bash